 Brick Cleaning in Essex

 We provide specialist brick cleaning in Essex for domestic, commercial and restoration-led projects where a careful, lower-impact approach is required.
 This can include smoke-darkened brickwork, painted brick, internal brick surfaces and older facades where aggressive blasting or harsh chemicals may be undesirable.
+For older or period buildings, our heritage restoration service may also be relevant.
+If the primary issue is paint rather than general staining, see our paint removal from brick page.

 Typical brick-cleaning enquiries